arikw/docker-compose-env-manager/README.md

 ## Installation

-Clone the repository or copy the script `select-docker-context.sh` into your project's scripts directory:
+Clone the repository or copy the script files into your project's scripts directory:

 ```bash
 git clone https://github.com/your-username/docker-compose-env-manager.git